hegelocampus/PhilanthroTrees/README.md

 export default sprites;
 ```
 ##### Forms using Formik
-Throughout this project we made use of [Formik](https://jaredpalmer.com/formik/) to help us streamline our form creation process and reduce the amount of boilerplate code we had to write.
+Throughout this project we made use of [Formik](https://jaredpalmer.com/formik/) to help streamline the form creation process and reduce the amount of boilerplate code.
 This allowed us to write the components for our forms very quickly and allowed us to spend more time focusing on the presentational aspects of our react components that were more unique.
-For example, here is the from that we have to allow a user to create a new community:
+For example, here is the form that we have to allow a user to create a new community:
 ```javascript
 import React from 'react';
 import { createUserCommunity } from '../../../actions/community_actions';